benneal92/sports/game-1.md

 ## Part 1: Two Models

 Philosophers and theorists disagree about how the concepts of *game*, *sport*, and *play* relate to one another.
 Below are two competing representations.
-Study each carefully before moving on.
-Provide an example for each number of each model or explain why it is invalid.
+Study each carefully and provide an example for each number of each model or explain why you think it is invalid.

 ---